miguelbernadi/slurm_reports/README.md

 # SLURM Reports generator

 This utility is useful to analyze the usage of a SLURM computing cluster and to create reports allowing to track the cluster usage.
 It uses the accounting data provided by 'sacct' to create the reports.
 It's not useful for billing but is used for capacity planning and to tailor an adequate Scheduling Policy.

 ## Requirements

 It's a Python program.
 It's been developed using Python 2.7.6 and uses Python's Standard libraries plus:

 * numpy (for histogram creation)

 # Installation

-There is no real installation process required, but some configuration may be needed for a successful run.
-You may have a Configuration file, either in the same directory as the command or in a configured path (can be overridden through a command-line option).
-No standard default has been set, so you could modify the code (to store conf in your $HOME):
+This project uses the standard Python packaging system.
+Therefore, just run:

 ```
--config.set("general", "configuration_file_path", "./config")
-+config.set("general", "configuration_file_path", "/home/user/.slurm_report")
+    python setup.py install
 ```

+It will also automatically install any dependencies needed.

+This setup does not create an appropriate config file.
+If you need one to customize the tool's behaviour, read the following section.
+By default config files are looked for in the current directory.

 ## Configuration file

 The configuration file uses INI file's syntax.
-The options available are:
+The options available
+are:

 ```
 [general]